gurry/efi/README.md

 ### Note on Building

 Use nightly Rust to build.
-Has been tested with `nightly-2018-03-30-x86_64-pc-windows-msvc`.
-May not work with latest nightlies, especially because the allocator API is in flux.
-We're using a `rust-toolchain` file to pin the rust version to `nightly-2018-03-30`.
+Has been tested with `nightly-2018-09-16-x86_64-pc-windows-msvc`.
+May not work with latest nightlies.
+We're using a `rust-toolchain` file to pin the rust version to `nightly-2018-09-16`.
 If this version isn't already installed, `cargo` will automatically download and install it before building.